 Krystal Rouse, owner of Christyle’s Little Learners, 2442 N. 54th St., said she was offered a water filter in late 2017 and nothing else.
 Jose M. Castro, who owns the property, said he’d never been contacted by anyone from MHD, but would be happy to have the work done.
 Rouse said that her center serves 10 children.

 “If they’re going to do something at no cost for the owner that’s fine for me.
 Maybe they sent (a letter) over to the (day care) and never sent it to me,” said Castro in Spanish.
-According to the document sent by Gonda to the aldermen, MHD was not able to coordinate a replacement at Little Learners because it had no contact information for Castro.
+According to information included in an email sent to the aldermen by Jennifer Gonda, superintendent of Milwaukee Water Works, MHD was not able to coordinate a replacement at Little Learners because it had no contact information for Castro.
 NNS was able to quickly contact Castro after Rouse provided his phone number.

 Tabitha Garner, owner of Touching Tender Hearts, 2523 N. 14th St., also said she was offered free water filters from MHD and picked them up in October.
 Garner, who doesn’t own the building but said she’s been running a child care center there for 25 years, said she was not told the property was eligible for a full replacement.
 MHD has since reached the owner of the property, Will Sherard, who stated that he wants something in writing confirming that the replacement is free before he agrees to the project, according to notes included with the data sent to council members.